Contingent Convertible Obligations and Financial Stability: Do CoCos Reduce Systemic Risk?

-We now consider more broadly how trigger levels $\tau \in \bbr^2_{+}$ and fraction of liabilities made contingent $\beta \in [0,1]^2$ interact in this example.
+We now consider more broadly how the trigger levels $\tau \in \bbr^2_{+}$ and fraction of liabilities made contingent $\beta \in [0,1]^2$ interact in this example.
 To do so we specify three trigger levels: low, medium, and high ($\tau_1 = \tau_2 \in \{1,2,5\}$).
 These three scenarios are then compared over the range of CoCo-ization fractions $\beta \in [0,1]^2$ to determine the default scenarios with recovery rate $\alpha = \frac{1}{3}$.
 Figure~\ref{fig:counterexample} provides images of the varying default scenarios under these varying network parameters.
 We wish to note that changing the recovery rate does not affect the general shape of the defaulting regions but only the sum total of defaulting institutions.
 However, the trigger level causes significant impacts to the defaulting regions.
-This indicates that for CoCo bonds to be utilized for financial stability, they should be implemented with low trigger levels wherever possible.
+Intuitively, the higher the trigger level $\tau$, the smaller the shock necessary to trigger CoCo conversion.
+As these conversions result in markdowns in asset value for the debt holder, higher trigger levels can increase contagion and, thus, defaults.
+This indicates that for CoCo bonds to be utilized for financial stability, they should be implemented with low trigger levels wherever possible so that conversion only occurs as a final effort to preclude an even more costly default.

 \end{example}